DaneshjouLab/.github/README.md

+# .github

+This repository contains configuration files, templates, and guidelines that help maintain consistency and facilitate collaboration across our GitHub organization.
+It is intended to help all team members maintain consistency and quality in our work.

-# Daneshjou Lab Stanford codebase Github
+# Daneshjou Lab Stanford base Github

 ## Table of Contents
 - [Introduction](#introduction)